Palm Beach North

 Palm Beach Gardens continues to set the standard as a Signature City.
 It embraces innovation at every turn, from government to business, and has dedicated 30 percent of its land to green space.
 The City features an award-winning parks and recreation department in addition to a flourishing luxury shopping and dining sector.
 And the residential communities know no bounds, ranging from convenient suburban condominiums to sprawling regal estates.

-Palm Beach Shores and Singer Island
+Palm Beach Shores

 Epitomizing “island time,” this quiet town is surrounded by water on three sides